taljuk01/learn-kubernetes-by-doing/README.md

 - As you know, creating applications will always evolve some updates or changes.

-- When we deploy a version of our application, we need a mechanism to update the containerised applications automatically, as doing this manually is an overwhelming process, particularly if you have tens, or many hundreds, of services.
+- When we deploy a version of our application, we need a mechanism to update the containerized applications automatically, as doing this manually is an overwhelming process, particularly if you have tens, or many hundreds, of services.

 - The [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is a higher object in the hierarchy, that encapsulates replicaSets and pods.

-- Its [Deployment controller](https://kubernetes.io/docs/concepts/architecture/controller/) gives it the ability to monitor, manage and maintain the desired state of the application we want to deploy.
+- It [Deployment controller](https://kubernetes.io/docs/concepts/architecture/controller/) gives it the ability to monitor, manage and maintain the desired state of the application we want to deploy.

 ```yml
 # example YAML file to create a Deployment object.